jzimbel/adventofcode-python/README.md

 ---

-To set up input, solution, and test directories for a new year of puzzles, run
+To set up solution and test directories for a new year of puzzles, run
 ```sh
 python -m adventofcode init [-y <year>]
 ```